 |Distant||Cancer has spread to other parts of the body (metastasis)||27%|

 Women whose breast cancer should have been caught earlier are understandably upset by the delayed diagnosis.
-They will likely face more aggressive disease and have to undergo more intensive treatments as a result of someone else’s failure.
+They may face more aggressive disease and have to undergo more intensive treatments due to factors outside their control.

 Cancer survivors, or family members of those who died from their cancer, may be able to file a lawsuit if their breast cancer diagnosis could or should have been made earlier.